RickYuankangShong-Quantitative-Finance/RickYuankangShong-Quantitative-Finance.github.io/index.md

 Yuankang has programming experiences in C/C++, MATLAB ,Python, R and is a Level II CFA Candidate.
 He is interested in statistics, econometrics, forecasting and risk management.

-- His profile website can be found [here](https://lsa.umich.edu/math/people/quant/2017/ricxiong.html).This page was updated at the beginning of 2019.
+- His profile website can be found [here](https://lsa.umich.edu/math/people/quant/2017/ricxiong.html).
+This page was updated at the beginning of 2019.

-- For Yuankang's quantitative finance thesis, project reports, source codes, please click the Quantitative Finance Files Repository on the left.
+- For Yuankang's quantitative finance thesis, project reports, source codes, please click the link below.

 ### Quantitative Finance Files Repository

 1. For browsing all files, please click [here](https://github.com/RickYuankangHung/Quantitative-Finance)

+### Statistical Inference of Financial Time Series Examples

-2. _CIR model estimation for spot-futures spread in China and the US market_.
+1. _CIR model estimation for spot-futures spread in China and the US market_.
 HTML file can be downloaded [here](https://github.com/RickYuankangHung/Quantitative-Finance/blob/master/531FinalProjectVersion2.1.html).
 Please download the HTML and browse.

 - In this project, we use a variation of CIR model which is a Markov process and the IF2 algorithm to find an appropriate model for spot-futures spread.
 The POMP simulations are beneficial for exploration of the proper form of the model and the FLUX is conducive to the estimation of parameters.